appanp/100DaysOfCode/README.md

 My 100-days-of-code followed the scheduled is as per the task list below.
-I had split the 100-days into 15-20 specific topics, each topic stretching to at least 5 days.
+I had split the 100-days into 25-30 specific topics, each topic stretching to at least 5 days.
+I had chosen the topics based on my bucket-list of things to study and also the courses that I had bought from udemy (and never gone through them).

 ### Notes